-Three land use scenarios were explored that would incrementally increase density in the MTSA.
+Three land use scenarios were explored that would incrementally increase density in the M.T.S.A.
 Each scenario emphasized a different approach to concentrating density around the station while transitioning to adjacent residential areas.
 The land use scenarios were informed by market research that indicated that the city has a saturation of commercial retail uses.
-Through consultation.
-A key goal expressed through consultation and engagement was that the development of the MTSA should support the revitalization of Downtown Urban Growth Centre.
-The institutional, civic, and commercial importance of the Downtown will be maintained and complemented by the growth of the MTSA.
+A key goal expressed through consultation and engagement was that the development of the M.T.S.A. should support the revitalization of the Downtown Oshawa Urban Growth Centre.
+The institutional, civic, and commercial importance of the Downtown will be maintained and complemented by the growth of the M.T.S.A.